-This is a retread of my post from two years ago when I first heard that Ed Sheeran was being sued, not altogether unexpectedly, because Thinking Out Loud sounds a bit like Let’s Get It On.
-Sheeran was sued twice that summer; the other because his hit Photograph sounded too much like a song called Amazing by Matt Cardle.
-I wrote an article on that one too, and my opinion was that Ed Sheeran DID indeed infringe upon “Photograph.”
-And Sheeran did settle that one, wisely.
+This is a retread of my post from two years ago when I first heard that Ed Sheeran was being sued, not altogether unexpectedly, because indeed Thinking Out Loud sounds a bit like Let’s Get It On.
+Sheeran was sued twice that summer; the other, I’ll go out of my way to mention, was because Sheeran’s hit “Photograph” sounded too much like Matt Cardle’s “Amazing.”
+I wrote an article on that one too, and said Ed Sheeran DID indeed infringe upon “Photograph”.
+And Sheeran did settle that one.

-This time it looks like Sheeran is willing to go to court.
-And in my opinion, he should.
+This time it looks like Sheeran is willing to go all the way to trial.
+And this time, he really should.

-This action is not brought by Marvin Gaye’s heirs, who famously won a $7.4M judgement against Robin Thicke and Pharell for jacking mega-hit, “Blurred Lines,” from Gaye’s “Got To Give It Up,” but instead from the family and heirs of Ed Townsend who co-wrote Gaye’s 1973 #1 hit song, “Let’s Get It On.”
+This action, by the way, is not brought by Marvin Gaye’s heirs, who famously won a $7.4M judgement against Robin Thicke and Pharell for their supposed jacking of mega-hit, “Blurred Lines,” from Gaye’s “Got To Give It Up,” but instead from the family and heirs of Ed Townsend who co-wrote Gaye’s 1973 #1 hit song, “Let’s Get It On.”

 Like Blurred Lines, Sheeran’s “Thinking Out Loud” is an enormous target — a monster hit that won “Song of the Year” at the 2016 Grammy’s.
 So you probably know both of these tracks already, but just in case…

-And as if that’s not bad enough, how about this next video?
-At around 4 min and 30 seconds Sheeran himself breaks into a chorus of “Let’s Get It On” over his “Thinking Out Loud” chords.
+And as if that’s not bad enough, at around 4 min and 30 seconds through this next video, Sheeran breaks into a chorus of “Let’s Get It On” at the end of his “Thinking Out Loud” performance.

-Like Robin Thicke, Sheeran he justifiably if perhaps unadvisedly comfortable that despite the similarities, he didn’t steal anything that Gaye and Townsend really owned in “Let’s Get It On.”
+Like Robin Thicke, Sheeran is justifiably if perhaps unadvisedly comfortable that despite the similarities, he didn’t steal anything that Gaye and Townsend really owned in “Let’s Get It On.”
 Not everything in music is protected by copyright.
-And that’s what this case is going to come down to.
+And that’s what this case should come down to.

 So what is the similarity here, and is it significant?

-The similarity is a series of four chords that simply repeats over and over throughout both songs.
+The similarity is a series of four chords that simply repeats over and over throughout most of both songs.
 Go back and listen, just the first ten seconds or so of each.
 What do we hear?
-Of course we hear Gaye and Sheeran singing their melodies.
-Ignore that for now and pay attention to the accompaniment.
-The accompaniment has a few elements.
-First, there’s the chord progression, the simultaneous notes in harmony, played in rhythm on tonal instruments; guitars mostly.
-And along with that you might hear some non-tonal percussion instruments.
-These chords and rhythms combine to make what we call a “groove;” kinda like the engine of the song, propelling the music.
-The groove is what you dance or just nod your head to.
-This is important (and the melody isn’t yet) so let’s get into the groove and the harmony and rhythm that make it musical.
-Then we’ll understand this similarity on a technical level so we can form arguments.
+Of course, yes, we hear Gaye and Sheeran singing their melodies.
+But ignore that for now and pay attention to the accompaniment, which has a few elements to appreciate.
+First, there’s the chord progression, the simultaneous notes that form harmony, played in rhythm on tonal instruments; guitars mostly.
+And along with that, you might hear some non-tonal percussion instruments.
+These chords and their rhythms combine to make what we call a “groove;” kinda like the engine of the song, propelling the music.
+The groove is what you dance or just nod your head along with.
+This is important (and the melody isn’t yet) so let’s dig into this groove, and the harmony and rhythm that make it musical.
+Then we’ll understand this similarity on a more technical level so we can form and consider arguments.

 Just the Chords Themselves

 The 8-beats long groove is simply four different chords for about two beats each, and this repeats over and over.
-(Actually Sheehan’s first four bars has an extra chord at the very very end.
-Ignore that.
+(Actually, Sheehan’s first four bars do contain an extra chord at the very very end.
+But ignore that.
 It’s an ornament, a guitar-ish embellishment.
 It’s pretty irrelevant.)

-A musical theorist would refer to these four chords, in order, as “one, three, four and five,” and might write them as roman numerals, “I, iii, IV, and V.” The “iii” is lower case because it’s a minor chord whereas the others are major chords.
-By the way, these number are analogous to “Do, Mi, Fa and Sol.” (from “do, a deer a female deer”) the first, third, fourth, and fifth notes of a major scale (“Re” would’ve been two, or “ii.”
+A musical theorist would refer to these four different chords, in order, as “one, three, four and five,” and might write them as roman numerals, “I, iii, IV, and V.” The ‘iii’ is shown as lower case because it’s a minor chord whereas the others are major chords.
+By the way, these numbers are analogous to “Do, Mi, Fa and Sol.” (from “do, a deer a female deer”) which are the first, third, fourth, and fifth notes of a major scale (“Re” would’ve been two, or “ii.”
 Get it?
 Now for the rest of your life when musicians talk in numbers, you’ll have an idea what they’re talking about.)

 I – iii – IV – V is a very familiar sound.